Customer Service channels have significantly evolved over the past few decades.

-An online customer portal is something that can be created as part of your website for customers to access their personal data and transactions with your company.
+An online customer portal is something that can be created as part of your website or mobile application for customers to access their personal data and transactions with your company.

 Companies today have to evolve with their customers’ needs.
 New and innovative methods, to interact with and resolve customer issues have to be developed and improved every day.